noun: ostomy; plural noun: ostomies

 - Birth defects

 While there can be many reasons for having an ostomy, it’s not usually the first line of treatment for something like IBD.
 In the case of accidents or bowel perforation, there may be an emergency need to have an ostomy, but most of the time, other forms of treatment are used to see if an ostomy (or any other surgery) can be delayed or avoided.

 Also, some ostomies can be temporary, while others are permanent.
 In IBD, a temporary ileostomy may be used in order to give the colon and rectum some time to heal.
-It can also be used temporary in preparation of a “j-pouch” before the intestine is reattached.
+It can also be used temporarily in preparation of a “j-pouch” before the intestine is reattached.
 When a temporary ostomy is formed, it’s often a “loop ostomy”, which means that two sections of bowel are brought out through the skin with two openings made from a single incision: one actively producing output and the other “inactive” (although it may still output mucus).
 An “end ostomy” is created when only one part of the intestine comes through the skin.
 A loop ostomy is often used when the stoma is temporary, and it can easily be reattached and put back inside the body.